Game Analytics Solutions

 As gaming is a B2C business, and the revenue flows through both the channels – customers purchasing items inside the game and corporates advertising in the games.
-On the gamer’s side, we can track metrics like
+Indium software is one of the leading game analytics companies in the world.
+On the gamer’s side, our gaming analytics solutions helps you track metrics like

 On the corporate and advertising side, there are metrics like